 – It makes everything easier if everyone is on board with what you’re doing and knows that it exists.

-What are the most common mistakes you make when creating a content strategy?
+We asked Karolina Winqvist what the most common mistakes are that businesses make when creating a content strategy.

 – Probably that you don’t have a marketing strategy for the company to begin with.
 You haven’t identified your target group or your goals , says Karolina Winqvist.

 Another common mistake is to focus all your effort into finding new customers.

 – Don’t forget to create content for your existing customers.
 They are ambassadors for your brand, says Karolina Winqvist.